-Third, we show that previous relationships affect bank choice by borrowers.
-Figure A.14-a shows that there is substantial variation in the number of bank-borrower previous relationships, and few contracts are signed by borrowers new to the system.
-Figure A.14-b shows that the likelihood of signing a given loan contract with a previously related bank is high, and that it increases with the number of previous relationships and decreases with borrower risk.
-This pattern may relate to the fact that applications from previously related borrowers are approved more often, perhaps because previous relationships make applications less costly for borrowers and banks.
+Third, we show that previous relationships affect bank choice.
+Figure A.15-a shows there is substantial variation in the number of bank-borrower previous relationships, and few contracts are signed by borrowers new to the system.
+Figure A.15-b shows that the likelihood of signing a loan contract with a previously related bank is high, and that it increases with the number of previous relationships and decreases with borrower risk.
+This pattern may relate to the fact that applications from previously related borrowers are approved more often, perhaps because relationships make applications less costly for borrowers and banks.

-Additionally, we study the determinants of loan interest rates.
-Banks engage in risk pricing in the market through offering higher loan prices to observably riskier borrowers.
+Additionally, we study the determinants of interest rates.
+Banks engage in risk pricing and offer higher loan prices to observably riskier borrowers.
 Column (3) in Table 2 displays results of regressions of interest rate margins over banks' funding cost on borrower and contract covariates.
-Interest rates are increasing in borrower predicted default risk, as also documented by Figure A.4-b.
-Additionally, we find that even after conditioning on contract attributes, borrower default risk, and other covariates, previous relationships affect prices: borrowers who have a previous relationship with a bank receive loan prices that are lower on average.
+Interest rates are increasing in borrower default risk, as also documented by Figure A.4-b.
+Additionally, even after conditioning on contract attributes, borrower default risk, and other covariates, we find that previous relationships affect prices: borrowers with a previous relationship with a bank receive lower loan prices on average.

-Moreover, there is substantial price dispersion in the market, as displayed by Figure A.15.
-After residualizing interest rate margins of interacted month, bank, location, loan size, term and borrower risk fixed effects, as much as 26% of the variation in interest rate margins remains unexplained.
-Therefore, there is substantial price dispersion even within remarkably narrow segments of the market, consistent with evidence from U.S. credit markets (Woodward and Hall, 2012; Stango and Zinman, 2016).
-The standard deviation of residualized interest rate margins remains high at 3.9 p.p, slightly less than a third of the unconditional standard deviation in interest rate margins.22 One potential source of price dispersion within observably similar contracts is discretion of banks' loan officers and bargaining over prices.
+Moreover, there is substantial price dispersion.
+As much as 26% of the variation in interest rate margins remains unexplained after accounting for interacted month, bank, location, loan size, term and borrower risk fixed effects, as displayed in Figure A.16.
+The observation of substantial price dispersion even within narrow segments of the market is consistent with evidence from U.S. credit markets (Woodward and Hall, 2012; Stango and Zinman, 2016).
+The standard deviation of residualized interest rate margins remains high at 3.9 p.p, around a third of its unconditional standard deviation.23 One potential source of price dispersion within observably similar contracts is discretion of banks' loan officers and bargaining over prices.

-Finally, we show that riskier borrowers are more likely to default, as expected.
+Finally, we show that riskier borrowers are more likely to default.
 Column (4) in Table 2 shows the results from a regression of an indicator of loan default on borrower and contract covariates.
 Estimates from this regression show that observably riskier borrowers are more likely to default on loan payments, conditional on contract amount and term.